-Since the entire country is located above 64° north, aside from cities, you essentially have the chance to see the Northern Lights from anywhere in the country during winter (September – April).
-With the right atmospheric conditions, a dark, cloudless night and a lack of light pollution, turn off your lights, step outside and look up!
+Since the entire country is located above 64° north, aside from cities, you essentially have the chance to see the Northern Lights from anywhere in the country during winter given the right atmospheric conditions!
+The Ranga Hotel is the best place to stay for a magical experience.

 The best place to stay on the Golden Circle is either Selfoss, Hella or Vik.
 Any of these towns are in great locations to break up your Golden Circle road trip, giving you plenty of time to see the sites.

 💸 Is it expensive to stay in Iceland?

 It’s no secret that traveling to Iceland is expensive.
 Although there are budget hotels, hostels, and many savvy ways to save money, you have to brace yourself for costly activities, transportation, food, and alcohol.